0x1iii1ii/0x1iii1ii/README.md

 ## Hi there 👋

 Based in Cambodia.
-I'm an electronic and embedded engineer, C is cool but C++ is cooler, just trying to explore and share my stuff here with everyone ;)
+I'm an electronic and embedded software engineer, just trying to explore and share my stuff here with everyone ;)

 <!--
 **0x1iii1ii/0x1iii1ii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.